SizzlingStats/sizzlingplugins/README.md

 # SizzlingPlugins
 - - -

-Various client and server plugins developed in C++ for Team Fortress&#174; 2 and the Source&#174; Engine.
+Various client and server plugins developed in C++ for Team Fortress(R) 2 and the Source(R) Engine.

 ## License
 - - -

-Copyright (c) 2010-2013, Jordan Cristiano, &lt;jordan DOT first six letters of last name AT gmail DOT com&gt;
+Copyright (c) 2010-2013, Jordan Cristiano, <jordan DOT first six letters of last name AT gmail DOT com>

 SizzlingPlugins includes code Copyright (c) Valve Corporation and is licensed separately.
 SizzlingPlugins includes code Copyright (c) Daniel Stenberg and is licensed as described: